 To access the broker uptime and ZooKeeper panel, click the ZooKeeper panel on the Brokers overview page.

 The charts show uptime for available brokers and ZooKeeper.

 Broker uptime metrics are cluster-wide, and do not apply to individual brokers.
 The Filter broker controls are not applicable to the Broker uptime panel.

 Disk usage panel¶

 To view disk usage metrics, click the Disk panel from the Brokers overview page.
-This panel will show a red sidebar if disk usage is skewed and should be rebalanced.

 The Disk panel shows maximum usage, minimum usage, and distribution.

 To access the System panel, click the System summary card from the Brokers overview page.